 Shrinking sea ice cover in the Arctic has also intensified interest in surveying and mapping the continental margins of countries with lands in the Arctic.
 Delineating the extent of the continental margins beyond the 200 nautical mile Exclusive Economic Zone (EEZ) could lead to considering development on substantial amounts of submerged lands.
-Apping projects are underway, by individual countries and through cooperative government studies, to support national claims to submerged lands which may contain large amounts of oil, natural gas, methane hydrates, or minerals.
+Mapping projects are underway, by individual countries and through cooperative government studies, to support submissions to the Commission on the Limits of the Continental Shelf for areas that may contain large amounts of oil, natural gas, methane hydrates, or minerals.